 Life Applications for Mind Mapping

 Mind mapping and daily life management practices don’t often go hand-in-hand for most people.
-We understand how it can be applied to academics and for business or career purposes, however we struggle to comprehend how we can implement and use it within our day-to-day lives.
+We understand how it can be applied to academics and for business or career purposes, however, we struggle to comprehend how we can implement and use it in our day-to-day lives.

-This section will assist you with overcoming some of these misconceptions, and will provide you with a few simple guidelines that will help you to adobt mind mapping into your day-to-day undertakings.
+This section will assist you in overcoming some of these misconceptions and will provide you with a few simple guidelines that will help you to adopt mind mapping into your day-to-day undertakings.

 Used as a Brainstorming Tool

 Do you have a problem you need to solve?
 Most of us do…

 Are you trying to work out how to manage a task or activity more effectively?